Meta-Learning Objectives for Preference Optimization: Preliminaries

+There are several algorithms in the literature to optimize the objective in \eqref{eq:obj} using a preference dataset $\D$.
+We describe supervised fine-tuning (SFT), DPO and ORPO, as they are among the most popular and as many methods can be seen as a variation of one of these algorithms.

-for a parametrized reward class $\{r_\theta: \theta\in\Theta\}$ and for $\eta\geq0$.
-SFT is an initial alignment phase, where the starting policy $\pi_0$ is trained to imitate high-quality demonstration data.
-In particular, the starting policy $\pi_0$ is updated to minimize the cross-entropy loss $\ell(\pi, (s_0,\tau_w, \tau_l)) = -\log(\pi(\tau_w))$, typically doing one epoch over the dataset.
+\paragraph{SFT} SFT is an initial alignment phase, where the policy $\pi_0$ is trained to imitate high-quality demonstration data.
+The starting policy $\pi_0$ is updated to minimize the cross-entropy loss $\ell(\pi, (s_0,\tau_w, \tau_l)) = -\log(\pi(\tau_w))$.
 We call \emph{reference policy} $\pi_\text{ref}$ the policy obtained at the end of this procedure.

-The new objective we want to optimize is
+\paragraph{DPO} Direct Preference Optimization (DPO) consists in solving a maximum likelihood estimation problem and a policy optimization problem in a single step.
+The maximum likelihood estimation problem is the one to find an estimate of the true reward function that governs how the preferences are expressed, that is \looseness = -1

+for a parametrized reward class $\{r_\theta: \theta\in\Theta\}$.
+The policy optimization problem is the one to maximize the expected reward, that is

-where the $D_{\KL}$ represents the $\KL$-divergence and is introduced to prevent the policy from moving too far away from the dataset distribution.
-The expressions in~\eqref{eq:rm} and~\eqref{eq:obj_kl} can be optimized sequentially, first obtaining a reward estimate in~\eqref{eq:rm} and then optimizing~\eqref{eq:obj_kl} with PPO using the reward estimate in place of the true reward.
-Alternatively, the optimization problems in~\eqref{eq:rm} and~\eqref{eq:obj_kl} can be solved implicitly using DPO or ORPO.
-We proceed to discuss each of these methods.
+where $D_{\KL}$ represents the $\KL$-divergence and is introduced to prevent the policy from moving too far away from the dataset distribution.

-\paragraph{PPO} PPO is recognized as one of the preferred methods for optimizing \eqref{eq:obj_kl} when the necessary computing resources are available, as demonstrated by its success in training state of the art models like GPT-4~\citep{achiam2023gpt} and Claude~\citep{Antropic2023}.
-However, it presents a complex pipeline where one needs to effectively train a reward model, perform SFT and then optimize \eqref{eq:obj_kl}, where each phase has a different set of hyper-parameters.
-Additionally, storing the reward model, the reference agent and the current agent in memory is impractical in most setups and often requires sacrificing other aspects, such as batch-size.
-Besides it computational costs, PPO is known to be prone to reward overoptimization~\citep{coste2024reward}.

-\paragraph{DPO} Direct Preference Optimization (DPO) bypasses the need for an explicit reward model by using the agent itself to implicitly represent the reward model.
+DPO merges these two problems by using the agent itself to implicitly represent the reward model.
 It consists in optimizing the objective

 which is obtained by plugging the theoretical solution of~\eqref{eq:obj_kl} in the maximum likelihood problem in~\eqref{eq:rm}.
 Refer to \Cref{app:method} for details.
-Thanks to its simplicity, DPO has been widely adopted to fine-tune LLMs as an alternative to PPO \citep{yuan2024selfrewarding, jiang2024mixtral}.
+Thanks to its simplicity, DPO has been widely adopted to fine-tune LLMs~\citep{yuan2024selfrewarding, jiang2024mixtral}.